Frequently Asked Questions about State Testing

 Q: Why is state testing required?

-A: State testing is required by state and federal laws.
+State testing is required by state law (RCW 28A.230.095) and federal law (Elementary and Secondary Education Act).

 Q: Are students required to pass state tests to graduate from high school?

 A: Students are required to pass state tests, or their approved alternatives, to graduate from high school.
-They also are required to fulfill three other graduation requirements: course credits, high-school-and-beyond plan and culminating project.
+They also are required to fulfill other graduation requirements.

-Q: May I refuse to have my child take state tests?
+Q: What happens if I refuse to have my child participate in state testing?